Javen: Awards

 In 2004, he was nominated for the Marlin Awards Best Male Contemporary Solo, Best Male Artist, Best Song, and Best Gospel Performance of the Year.
 JAVEN won two of the four award nominations.
 He later won the 2007 En Sound Music Award for "Best Urban Soul Album of the Year."

 "100 Keys for Your Right Now" Book

-In May 2014, Javen released a short book, "100 Keys for Your Right Now," a gift to all of profound statements that have revolutionized his life.
+In May 2014, Javen released a short book, "100 Keys for Your Right Now," which gathers the profound statements that have revolutionized his life.
 Javen wrote this book to help readers through the toughest of situations.

 Personal life

-Javen is based out of Hollywood, California, yet he resides in Beverly Hills, California.
-Near and dear to JAVEN's heart is supporting missions across the world.
-He is a spokesperson for World Vision, a Christian humanitarian organization dedicated to working with children, families, and their communities worldwide tackling the causes of poverty and injustice; a consistent donor and supporter of Hope for Haiti, an incredible missions program that houses, feeds, educates and trains over 300 children in Haiti; and participates in several domestic mission programs that deal with homelessness, hunger, and poverty in the Los Angeles, CA area.
+Javen is based in Hollywood, California and resides in Beverly Hills, California.
+He is a spokesperson for WorldVision, a Christian humanitarian organization and a donor to Hope for Haiti, a program that houses, feeds, educates and trains over 300 children in Haiti.
+He also participates in several domestic mission programs addressing homelessness, hunger, and poverty in the Los Angeles area.